 While comparison charts can be helpful tools, it’s essential to look at them in context.
 Most blockchain projects are in the very early stages of development.
 As such, much of the information available represents planned features, not proven capability.
 The chart above is no exception, and therefore should not be used as a rating tool.
 It is simply included to describe and compare the capabilities envisioned by the teams of each platform.
 The information was obtained through researching white papers and other official documentation, and discussions with the project members mentioned above.
 You should evaluate this information for yourself, based on several factors such as the strength of the respective teams and communities, currently available technology, etc.

-The first point of note is that Blockport and Ethos plan to offer hybrid-decentralised platforms, whereas Covesting’s exchange will be centralised.
+The first point of note is that Blockport and Ethos plan to offer hybrid-decentralized platforms, whereas Covesting’s exchange will be centralised.
 Blockport and Ethos users will have full control of their private keys.
 In contrast, Covesting will require users to entrust the management of their private keys to the platform.
 Also worth mentioning is that Blockport and Covesting will be providing their own exchanges, in addition to leveraging the aggregated liquidity of multiple external exchanges through API bridging.
-Ethos on the other hand will operate without an internal exchange, producing liquidity purely via the Ethos Relay within its Bedrock API.
-Depending on the method used, this may have implications for initial performance; settling trades without the use of a centralised system is currently inefficient.
+Ethos, on the other hand, will operate without an internal exchange, producing liquidity purely via the Ethos Relay within its Bedrock API.
+Depending on the method used, this may have implications for initial performance; settling trades without the use of a centralized system is currently inefficient.

 Mainstream investors currently face a steep learning curve when entering the cryptocurrency market.
 Thus all three of the newer platforms are focussing very heavily on user support and education, including copy trade functions.
 I was particularly impressed by Covesting’s knowledge base, which is already packed full of lessons, tutorials, articles and more.
 Seamless social interaction tools are also key to the growth and sustainability of any new online service.
 As such, these trading platforms are also beginning to integrate them.